kudrat07/dashboard-app/README.md

 - **Deployment:** Hosted on Vercel for a seamless and scalable deployment experience.

 ## Deployment
 This project is deployed on Vercel.
-You can access it here: [Deployment Link]
+You can access it here: https://dashboard-app-olive-six.vercel.app/

 ## Folder Structure
 ```